 As far as economic data is concerned the latest PPI data showed that fears about deflation are considerably overblown, coming in at 0.8% in June, above expectations of 0.5%, with raw materials rising 11% year on year.

 University of Michigan consumer sentiment data came in slightly below expectations at 83.9, below expectations of 84.7.

 The US dollar has bounced back quite strongly today after yesterday's sell off, with the Australian dollar in particular getting heavily pummelled to three year lows, as markets increase their bets on a rate cut at the next Australian central bank meeting.
 Next week's RBA minutes should add some colour to that debate given RBA governor's unfortunate comments about bank deliberations earlier this month.

-The euro has also struggled to maintain its recent gains as political turmoil in Portugal keeps the single currency on the back foot.
+has also struggled to maintain its recent gains as political turmoil in Portugal keeps the single currency on the back foot.
 Comments from ECB member Coeure that forward guidance would be reviewed on a monthly basis invited ridicule given that it can hardly be considered forward guidance then.